SeanKilleen/seankilleen.github.io/_posts/2024-11-19-communication-tip-the-power-of-named-chats.md

 ## An Example

 We recently had a strange week at work where 4 different clients had time sensitive issues come up during the same week.
-Many of the same people in our side were involved in overlapping conversations across the contexts and it got messy to keep track of, fast.
+Many of the same people on our side were involved in overlapping conversations across the contexts and it got messy to keep track of, fast.

 I saw an opportunity.
 I created a group chat for each client context, added the appropriate people, and titled it "(Client) War Room".
 I started each channel by recapping what we knew so far and what the next steps were.
 I then added a status icon (🔴, 🟡, 🟢) to indicate current urgency.